July 1936 coup d'état in Granada: The occupancy of the urban centre

-The rebels then launched themselves on the civilian government.
+The rebels then launched themselves at the civilian government.
 A section of artillery soldiers under the command of Captain García Moreno and Falangists under the command of Major Valdés were positioned in front of the entrance to the building.
 In turn, Nestares and other forces arrived from the police station on Duquesa Street.
 The assault guards, perhaps seeing themselves outnumbered, did not fire and the rebels were able to occupy the building without difficulty.
 After entering the office of the civil governor, the military and assault guards took prisoner Torres Martínez, Virgilio Castilla Carmona (president of the Diputación), Rus Romero and the head of the Civil Guard command, Lieutenant Colonel Vidal Pagán.
 With the exception of Castilla—who pulled out a pistol and was quickly arrested—no one offered resistance.
 The detainees were taken to the nearby police station, with the exception of Torres Martínez, who remained held in the civil government building.

 While this was happening in the Civil Government, the urban police of Granada left the city hall towards the Plaza del Carmen, placing themselves at the orders of the battery that had been installed there.
 Several republicans and municipal officials managed to escape from the town hall through a back door, but a good part of the municipal corporation was captured when the rebels occupied the building.
 Also taken prisoner was the mayor Manuel Fernández Montesinos, when he was in his office For its part, a group of military under the command of Major Rosaleny went to the Radio Granada building, at number 27 Gran Vía, and occupied it without difficulty.
 At 18:30 Commander Rosaleny read the military bando signed by Campins, and from then on every half hour the military bando was read over the radio.

-An armed group of military men headed towards the Gunpowder and Explosives Factory of El Fargue, located in the outskirts of Granada, on the road to Murcia.
+An armed group of military men headed towards the Gunpowder and Explosives Factory of El Fargue, located on the outskirts of Granada, on the road to Murcia.
 The importance of this action lay in the fact that El Fargue was the largest explosives factory in the south of the country.
 Upon arriving there the rebels met resistance, although they were able to crush it easily and take control of the factory.